wayneeseguin/graft/docs/operators/array-operations.md

 ## Array Merge Operators

-Spruce provides several operators to control how arrays are merged between files.
+graft provides several operators to control how arrays are merged between files.
 By default, arrays of maps merge by `name` key, but you can customize this behavior.

 ### (( append ))